scala/scala/README.md

   replaced with \\uABCD.
 - The macro \URange{ABCD}{DCBA} used for unicode character ranges can be replaced with \\uABCD-\\uDBCA.
+- The macro \commadots can be replaced with ` , … , `.
 - There is no adequate replacement for `\textsc{...}` (small caps) in pandoc markdown.
 While unicode contains a number of small capital letters, it is notably missing Q and X as these glyphs are intended for phonetic spelling,